Bernard Youens: Early years

 Born in Hove, Sussex, Youens began his stage career as a 16-year-old after becoming assistant stage manager at the Players Theatre in Newcastle upon Tyne.
 Youens was from a working class family who had no theatre connections.
 He went on to spend much of the 1930s honing his craft in repertory theatre.
-His acting career was interrupted by World War II, during which he served in North Africa and Italy.
+His acting career was interrupted by World War II, during which he served as a corporal with the 1st Battalion, Loyal Regiment (North Lancashire) in North Africa and Italy.
 He was wounded by shrapnel in his right leg in Anzio in February 1944.
 He returned to rep after the war, while also working as a publican, bread salesman, van driver and a labourer.

 Stage

 Youens was a member of Frank Fortesque's Players after the war.
 Bernard "Bunny" Graham (Youens used Graham as a stage name at the time; Bunny was his wife's pet name for him) appears in the film Cup-tie Honeymoon, a Mancunian Films production, with Betty Jumel.

 This was the first film to be shot at their Rusholme Studio in Manchester, with exteriors filmed at Maine Road football ground and Abney Hall in Cheadle.
-In the film, veteran comedian Sandy Powell performed one of his stage sketches, The Soldier’s Return Home, with a young actress, Pat Pilkington, later known as Pat Phoenix who played Elsie Tanner in Coronation Street.
+In the film, veteran comedian Sandy Powell performed one of his stage sketches, The Soldier's Return Home, with a young actress, Pat Pilkington, later known as Pat Phoenix who played Elsie Tanner in Coronation Street.
 Despite dreadful reviews, the film was a success in the North West.